energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 - A **process that transforms source code text files into one or more binary files**.

-- An important difference from transforming a substation blue print into a substation:
-  - Compilation happens once per computer architecture and can then be copied to thousands of computers.
-  - However, compilation is required every time the source code has changed.
+Compilation is required every time the source code has changed, to apply the changes made.
     - (Thus: A new deployment is required to put changes in the source code in production, see below.)

-- With **source code the "executing/building a blue print" equivalent is called "compilation"**.
+With source code the "executing/building of the functionalities" written in the source code, is called compilation.
   - The program used for compilation is called a **"Compiler"**.
   - The compiler **translates and combines all required source code (text) files** **to** **"build"** the program, i.e. **transform it into binary format**.
   - The **result may be one more or binary files**.
 Sometimes, multiple binary files are combined into one, sometimes multiple binary files are the final result.